KubeRocketCI/docs/versioned_docs/version-3.11/user-guide/manage-branches.md

   ![Yaml edit](../assets/user-guide/components/branches/branches-yaml-edit.png "Yaml edit")

   :::info
-    Adding of a new branch is indicated in the context of the `EDP versioning` type.
+    Adding of a new branch is indicated in the context of the `semver` versioning type.
   :::

 ## Edit Existing Branch